torvalds/linux/Documentation/process/stable-api-nonsense.rst

 -----------------------
 Assuming that we had a stable kernel source interface for the kernel, a binary interface would naturally happen too, right?
 Wrong.
-Please consider the following facts about the Linux kernel:
+Please consider the following facts about the GNU/Linux kernel:

   - Depending on the version of the C compiler you use, different kernel data structures will contain different alignment of structures, and